harrywiner/skyfall-integrations/README.md

 ## Handover to Sohan
-`TestSamsara` and `TestZeronox` detail the full functionality of the code as it exists.
+`TestSamsara` and `TestZeroNox` detail the full functionality of the code as it exists.

 See the provided Notion documentation for design justification